-- 8. Turn the ignition key to the start position and hold to engage the starter.
+8. Turn the ignition key to the start position and hold to engage the starter.
 Release the key when the engine starts.
-NOTE: If the engine fails to start, refer to the troubleshooting section. - 9.
-Disengage the choke.
+NOTE: If the engine fails to start, refer to the troubleshooting section.

 Idling The Engine

 - 1. Adjust the throttle to set the engine speed at slow idle.

 - 2. Set the parking brake.

 - 3. Place the transmission in neutral.